Gallery Books | 2021

 Filed Under: Thinking about your own expiration date has never been more fun!

-I think if you’re into the macabre and the dark side of life, or death as it were, then this book is probably required reading for you.
+I think if you’re into the macabre and the dark side of life, or death as it were, then this book is recommended reading for you.

 Truth be told, I am not a science-brained kind of girl.
 Or history.
 Or geography.
 Or math.
 Really anything that requires a level of intelligence that is based on facts and an excessive amount of information and concentration.